bjbredis/uptime/README.md

 * Edit the redis connection details in `resources/application.properties` as necessary

 ## How to use this?
-Just point your browser to the main url of the app in CF.
+Just point your browser to the main url of the app in CF. If running locally, the http port will be 8080; if running in PCF it will be port 80.

 ### Routes:
 * `GET /` - main page with a timed ajax request to `/try`